ubugeeei/chibivue/book/online-book/src/en/bonus/hyper-ultimate-super-extreme-minimal-vue/15-min-impl.md

 We need to consider two types of operations:

+- Mount
-- Mount: This is the initial rendering.
+  This is the initial rendering.
 If n1 is null, it means it's the first rendering, so we need to implement the mount process.
+- Patch
-- Patch: This compares the VNodes and applies the differences to the actual DOM.
+  This compares the VNodes and applies the differences to the actual DOM.
+  This time, however, we only update children and do not detect differences.

 Let's implement it: